a-estebanm/football_detector/README.md

 # football_detector

-A very very simple andflawed yolo approach to use it in football analytics
+A very very simple and flawed yolo approach to use it in football analytics